Andrew-Chen-Wang/django_31_async_to_sync/README.md

 Created on: 10 September 2020 midnight for some reason...

+TL;DR Don't use async views until an async database package is made and Django incorporates it into its ORM.
+Use completely sync views since those middlewares are still sync.
+Context switching will degrade your server's performance; using sync views will maintain your server's performance.

 #### Abstract

 We all know that the Django ORM is crazy easy to use.
 It's also integral in almost